cinnData/DataSci/[DS-05E] Example - Bay Wheels data.md

 In [12]: df.index.name = None
 ```

-Though this is not absolutely necessary, we create a new column with the total number of rides.
+For clarity, we create a new column with the total number of rides.

 ```
 In [13]: df['total'] = df['member'] + df['casual']